Download species observation data

 • Tags: species modeling, Meles meles, European badger

-• Summary (Purpose): This dataset was created in the Learn ArcGIS tutorial Sample species and environmental data for distribution modeling to model European badger (Meles meles) habitat in Spain.
+• Summary (Purpose): This dataset was created in the tutorial Sample species and environmental data for distribution modeling to model European badger (Meles meles) habitat in Spain.

 • Description (Abstract): The European badger is an important species, providing three main ecosystem services: seed dispersal, topsoil disturbances and microhabitat creation.
 To model its habitat in Spain, animal observation data was downloaded from GBIF, recorded in the Presence field with a value of 1.
 Pseudo-absence or background points were generated and merged with the observation data.
 Environmental data, including slope, elevation, land cover, and bioclimate variables, were extracted to these points.

-17. In the Credits section, enter the unique citation that was generated when you downloaded the GBIF data.
+10. In the Credits section, enter the following citation and paste the unique DOI that was generated for your dataset.

 Enter the GBIF citation in the Credits section.